 There are other private and university labs in the US that perform forensic testing of animals, but the VGL is in a league of its own.
 The lab isn't as full of flashy gadgetry that clutters the forensic labs on the CSI shows -- no real forensic lab is -- but the VGL has an impressive library of animal DNA samples, including 25,000 samples from dogs, 1.5 million from horses (of course, given the lab's origins), plus banks of samples from cows, goats, llamas, alpacas, and other domesticated animals.
 Still, though VGL is impressive, it may be a while before when can expect to see a CSI TV series about veterinary criminal investigation.BACK_TO_TOP

-* DANES ONLINE: According to a BBC WORLD Online article ("E-Revolution Forces Danes Online" by Ray Furlong), Denmark has embraced the online world with an enthusiasm that approaches intimidating: the Danish government is all but mandating that the citizenry go online to deal with the state.
+* DANES ONLINE: According to an article from BBC.com ("E-Revolution Forces Danes Online" by Ray Furlong), Denmark has embraced the online world with an enthusiasm that approaches intimidating: the Danish government is all but mandating that the citizenry go online to deal with the state.